yxinjiang/Unet-for-foreground-segmentation/README.md

-#U-Net with VGG16 Encoder Pre-Trained on ImageNet for Image Segmentation
+#U-Net with VGG16 Encoder Pre-Trained on ImageNet for background/foreground Segmentation